ADarko22/JDKCertsTool/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A command-line utility to manage certificates in all your installed JDKs.
+A command-line utility to manage certificates in all the installed JDKs discovered.

 ## ❓ Why JDKCertsTool?